Members of the Gunnera genus are hardy perennials that can reach up to 1.8 metres in height, and are often wider.

 Growing Region: Zones 6 to 9.

-If starting off indoors, sow Gunnera seeds about 8 weeks in advance.
-Gunnera seeds should take from two to ten weeks to germinate at a temperature of 15 to 20 degrees centigrade.
+If starting off indoors, sow Gunnera seeds about eight weeks in advance.
+The seeds should typically take from two to ten weeks to germinate at a temperature of 15 to 20 degrees centigrade (59 to 68°F).